RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Overwrite files and data**

 Affects both overwriting of metadata as well as actual game media files on the filesystem.
 Even with this option disabled, metadata entries which are set to their default values will of course be populated by the scraper.
 In other words, this option only affects overwriting of previously scraped data.
-Game names are considered as set to their default vaules if either corresponding to the physical game file on disk minus the extension (e.g. the entry _Commando_ if the file is named _Commando.zip_), or for arcade games if corresponding to the MAME names as defined in the bundled mamenames.xml.
+Game names are considered as set to their default values if either corresponding to the physical game file on disk minus the extension (e.g. the entry _Commando_ if the file is named _Commando.zip_), or for arcade games if corresponding to the MAME names as defined in the bundled mamenames.xml.
+Note that this setting does not affect generated miximages, that is instead controlled by the setting _Overwrite miximages (scraper/offline generator)_ found in the miximage settings menu.

 **Halt on invalid media files**